Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/07-numbers/body.md

 After this exercise you should be able to:

 - Define a number data type.
-- Understand how to add, subtract, multiply, and divide numbers.
+- Add, subtract, multiply, and divide numbers.
-- Understand how to calculate exponential values.
+- Calculate exponential values.
-- Understand how to calculate the remainder of a quotient.
+- Calculate the remainder of a quotient.
-- Understand how to return a number from a method.
+- Return a number from a method.
-- Understand how to print a number.
+- Print a number.

 ### Example